kkm000/openfst/README.md

 Follow the normal CMake build procedure to generate build files.
 With CMake you have an option of building dynamic libraries shared by the executables.

-## Limitations

-* Memory-mapped files are not supported (we may add the support in the future though), because it is very system-dependent.
-OpenFST supports reading e. g.
-  CompactFST files into allocated memory when memory mapping is not compiled in.
-* Dynamic registration of arc and FST types is not supported in the Visual Studio project versions (as they build only static libraries).
-CMake build does not have this limitation.
-Due to ABI being specific to Microsoft compiler version, dynamically registered types must be compiled with strictly the same compiler of the same major version, and mostly same build flags.
-This is quite hard to get right, and is not recommended.

 ## Structure of the repository and tagging

 The `original` branch contains only imported original OpenFST files, with one